Stegobully/merged_ncRNAclassifier/README.md

 |plotnine   |0.10.1   |

 # How to use
-The Git repository contains five different python scripts.
-To perform a step-by-step manual in the console you should use the `predict_ncRNAs.py`.
+The Git repository contains six different python scripts.
+To perform a step-by-step manual in the console you can use `predict_ncRNAs.py`.
 If you prefer a specific model you can also directly use one of the provided scripts for the different models: `run_strenc.py`, `run_grenc.py`, `run_seqenc.py` or `run_merged.py`.
 Lastly, we provide `benchmark_classifiers.py`, which can be used to benchmark our models on testsets.

-## ML-classifier for a step-by-step manual in the console
+## `predict_ncRNAs.py`: ML-classifier for a step-by-step manual in the console

-The executable python file `predict_ncRNAs.py` provides a step-by-step manual in the console to classify a fasta file of ncRNA sequences using one of the four implemented ML classifiers (StrEnc, SeqEnc, GrEnc or Merged).
+The executable python script `predict_ncRNAs.py` provides a step-by-step manual in the console and always needs a standard Fasta file of RNA sequences as input for classification into tRNA, rRNA, snoRNA, snRNA, miRNA and lncRNA.
+The output will be written directly to the results folder in the current working directory.
+The output file for all individual ncRNA sequence results will be `[fastafile]_[modelname]_predictions.txt`, where \[modelname\] is replaced by the chosen ML classifier and \[fastafile\] is the same as the provided fasta input.
+The output file contains for each header from your input file: ‘name\tpredicted class\tconfidence score\n’.
+The predicted ncRNA type can be "lncRNA", "miRNA", "rRNA", "snRNA", "snoRNA" or "tRNA" and the confidence score is between 0 (not confident at all) and 1 (confident) based on the softmax function in the output layer of the ML classifier.
+Beside the output .txt file
+If you want to use the StrEnc ML classifier you have in addition to prepare a Pysster format file using Pysster (ref) and for the usage of GrEnc or Merged as second input file a Graphprot (ref) output is required.
 The individual steps are:

 ## 1. Choice of Model: You can choose between the following four models, each needing different input for the classification
 ### Merged